-From edible landscaping, to wild foraging guides, a community garden to a perennial food forest, the UMBC community is researching, experimenting and implementing a variety of soil to table pathways towards healthy, nourishing food.
+From edible landscaping to a wild foraging guide, a community garden to a perennial food forest, the UMBC community is researching, experimenting and implementing a variety of pathways towards healthy, nourishing food.

-Visit Eat Sustainability at UMBC to learn more about Sustainable Food at UMBC http://sustainability.umbc.edu/eat-sustainably/
+Learn more about Sustainable Food at UMBC: http://sustainability.umbc.edu/eat-sustainably/

 UMBC’s Community Garden: